 I've found that using my inbox as a sort of a 'to-do desk' has worked well for me.
 I snooze, archive or delete anything that isn't relevant to me for the day.
 I also send myself e-mails, which I use as reminders, and I will often snooze those to the appropriate date as well.
 I've spent a lot of time customizing the way my inbox looks and behaves so that it only has and responds to the essential things that I need.

-The default way to snooze and send yourself emails in gmail requires a few steps, so I've created workflows that cut the time these tasks take.
+The default way to snooze and send yourself emails in gmail requires a few steps, so I created workflows that cut the time these tasks take.
+In hindsight, this was probably gratuitous and unnecessary, but it was fun, so 🤷♂️️ !

 I set up an Alfred + Keyboard Maestro workflow that lets me snooze emails to specific dates and times using shorthand syntax.
 So, assuming I have one or more emails selected in Gmail, I will toggle Alfred and use the keyword